 The creator of the trust makes annual gifts to the trust that are tax free because they are less than or equal to the annual gift tax exemption amount.
 By giving the beneficiaries of the trust a temporary right to withdraw these annual gifts, the gifts are deemed “completed” for tax purposes and, therefore, are not subject to gift tax.
 It is crucial for trustees to understand the complicated nature of these trusts as well as the many responsibilities for handling them.

-6 Responsibilities of Trustees of Irrevocable Crummey Trusts
+6 Responsibilities of Trustees Administering a Crummey Trust

-What are some of the responsibilities of trustees of Crummey trusts?
+What are some of the responsibilities of trustees administering a Crummey trust?
 The following is an overview:

 - Make payments of life insurance premiums.
 The trustee is in charge of managing the ongoing payment of the premiums on the policy.
 The trustee receives the notices when a premium is due.